 Worthy of note is that PEBEC is under the office of the Vice President, Yemi Osinbajo who was present at the launch of Google Station in Abuja in December, 2018.

-We reached out to both Google and NCC for clarifications.
+Techpoint reached out to both Google and NCC for clarifications.
 The Public Affairs Director of NCC, Nnamdi Nwokike neither confirmed nor denied the story.
-And on the part of the Internet giant, a spokesperson affirmed that the company is operating legally in the country and is liaising with all parties to clarify all issues.
+And on the part of the Internet giant, a spokesperson affirmed that Google Station is operating legally in the country.

 Google’s response alludes to the possibility of an actual case against the company instigated by the regulatory authority.